L-altt/everything-everything.github.io/README.md

 - Custom platter builder
 - WhatsApp checkout
 - Responsive design
-- Your original flyer included in `assets/flyer`
+- Your original flyer included in `flier.jpeg`

 ## Change prices
 Open `script.js` and edit the `price` values in the `products` list.